Who should be our next FDA Commissioner?

 Gulfo also points out that the FDA's legal mandate is to focus solely on safety and effectiveness.
 Over time the FDA has moved far beyond this, as officials have sought to increase the power of the FDA to micromanage healthcare in the US.
 Today, the FDA often insists that new drugs and devices must be better and cheaper than existing alternatives.
 While this sounds good, there are several major problems with this:

 First, such requirements rule out personalized medicine in advance.
 Clinical trials only measure how good a drug works on average among a chosen group of trial participants.
 However, a drug may be worse on average than existing drugs but still be better for certain individuals.
 In some cases, the drug may be better for entire subpopulations that were not included in the original trial.
 By setting and requiring a “one size fits all” standard for what constitutes “better”, the FDA greatly limits what drugs can get to market.
-In the process, choice and the ability of doctors to personalize treatment are greatly reduced.
+In the process, the number of choices doctors have is greatly reduced, and along with it their ability to personalize care.

 Another fact we need to consider is that clinical trials are never perfect sources of information.
 Larger trials may actually determine that drug X is better than drug Y, on average.
 Sometimes rare side effects and interactions are only discovered post-approval.
 If a patient is experiencing a rare side effect or interaction, then it can be helpful to have an alternative available, even if that alternative is not better on average.